JohnEBoyBaby/i.Q/README.md

 Cassius Marcellus Clay, Muhammad Ali, TRUTH

+PUT YOUR FAITH IN NO MAN.
+RIGHT, MIKEY ..?
+RIGHT.

+WORSHIP AND TRUST G_D NOT Q OR ANYONE ELSE.
+G_D ALONE.
+TRUST YOURSELF.
+IF "Q" IS "REALLY GOOD" THEN BY Q'S "REALLY GOOD FRUITS SHALL WE KNOW Q" OR BY Q'S "EMPTY PROMISES" SHALL WE, 'us', who must 'be brought to heel', KNQW 'them' ...

+then I WILL ... https://www.youtube.com/watch?v=86vsrC9FO0c ...
+WHOOP HIM ..!

+...
 GIVE EVERYTHING YOU HAVE AWAY AND FOLLOW TRUTH ...
 TRUTH is the WAY to LIFE with G_D.

-then I WILL ... https://www.youtube.com/watch?v=86vsrC9FO0c ...
-WHOOP HIM ..!
+The Rich Young Man
+22 When the young man heard this, he went away in sorrow, because he had great wealth.…

+MATTHEW 19:20-22

 ... to express one's self honestly ... https://www.youtube.com/watch?v=y9g3oFZ-FeE&t=90s ... "that", 'my friend', is very hard to do ...